chryswoods/siremol.org/chryswoods.com/beginning_python/files.md

 The next step was to open the file.
 You open files using the [`open`](https://docs.python.org/library/functions.html#open) function.
 The part `open(filename)` says to open the file whose path is the value of the variable `filename`.
 This returns a filehandle which is assigned to the variable `f`.
 If the file does not exist, or is not readable then the script will exit with an error (have a try and see what the error looks like!).
 The use of a `with` statement means that when the code inside the `with` block has finished running the file will be closed automatically.

 In the next line (`for line in f:`) we are looping over the lines of the file.
 This loop looks just like those we used when looping over lists a few chapters previously.
-When looping over a list you get each of the elements in turn but when looping over an open file you get each of the lines in turn.
+When looping over a list you get each of the *elements* in turn but when looping over an open file you get each of the *lines* in turn.
 We assign the string containing the line from the file to the variable `line`.

 Finally, we print the string `line`.
-Each line in the file end with a 'new-line' character so when it is printed, it will print the new-line too.
+Each line in the file already ends with a 'new-line' character so when it is printed, it will print the new-line too.
 By default the `print()` function will *also* print a new-line so we disable that by using `end=""`.

 We can do more though.
 For example, we can print the line numbers as we go through with the following: